SpenceKonde/LEDCTRLA/HardwareRevD+/WS2811String.md

 ## Type 2:

 1. You *must* have a way to roll up the fairly lights when handling them!
 Their tangles cannot be undone by mere mortals, and you must rotate reel along it's axis wheb rolling them up.
-Wrapping around a stationary reel or object wwill introduce a twist for each revolution, eventually tangling itself up and  it will almost exoplosively uncoil itseklf, Rolling up correctlky prevents this.
+Wrapping around a stationary reel or object wwill introduce a twist for each revolution, eventually tangling itself up and  it will almost exoplosively uncoil itself, Rolling up correctly prevents this.

-Unit of importance is 200- strings made from fairy lights.
-ToDo: - how sloppy can we be about getting power into these?
-If they do 100-strings, can we power the middle of a 200 string? we can right? head end might need it's own power, but it will be a ways away... plus we can deliver data to the middle using pixelrouter.
-Could we power and data into middle of 2x200?
-Pinout:
-+19v, empty or +5, data, ground,
+Unit of importance is 50, 100 LED stringsts.
+The strings with the opaque blobs are brighter and draw >2x the current. even with 5.5v input, whites brighter than 144/channel will show discoloration at the end.
+Powered from one end strings of 100 of these will reach apx.
+1.7A/string at full brightness, but with it limited such that no discoloration is seen, current tops out at around 1.5A.
+The 200 LED strings are made from a pair of 100-led strings; these can be desoldered from eachother in the middle, and this is required for a decent brightness

+The strings with the clearer plastic draw about half the current/LED, though you can't quite get 100 at full brightness.

+They will be driven by splitter boxes, which will have an XH header for the string (4 pins, Gnd, Data, +5v, typesense.)

 COTS 100-string fairly lights, standard 3p in WITH THE WRONG FUCKING gender - side that supplies power must always be female, never male! will make adapters to reverse it, and heat-shrink them on or swap connectors.